Skip to main content.

 What workshops do you offer online?

 All our workshops can be offered both in person and online.
-See below for our most popular foundational workshops, contact us to inquire about workshops with a particular focus on online and hybrid teaching modalities.
+Some of our most popular workshops are listed at the bottom of this page.
+Please contact us to inquire about workshops with a particular focus on online and hybrid teaching modalities.

 Can I bring one of your Writer as Reader or July Weeklong Workshops to my school?